jbbfreitas/angular/angular-forms-5/README.md

 Para habilitar minimamente o uso de `Routing` no Angular serão necessários 3 passos:

+2. List item two continued with an open block.
++
+--
+This paragraph is part of the preceding list item.

+a.
+This list is nested and does not require explicit item continuation

 ...
 Alterar o arquivo `app.module.ts` para importar a biblioteca `AppRoutingModule`.
 Veja na Listagem 1 como deve ficar esse arquivo:

     ```typescript